Stencyl/stencylpedia/chapter-11/widescreen.md

 ## Additional Resources

 Prefer a video?
-This [video series](http://www.youtube.com/watch?v=4I_HqB9-bis&list=PLkcZhcNsGmYq8xa9-4XP-gegXP6Om3Ilp) explains this concept really well.
+This [video series](http://www.youtube.com/watch?v=4I_HqB9-bis&list=PLkcZhcNsGmYq8xa9-4XP-gegXP6Om3Ilp) was done for Stencyl 3.0, but it explains this concept really well.